area9innovation/flow9/tools/dsl/readme.md

 ## Lambda core

 There is a special core, basic language called Lambda.
-This is a very simple, pure, untyped expression-based lambda calculus with syntax like flow expressions.
+This is a very simple, pure, untyped expression-based lambda calculus with syntax like *flow* expressions.
 It contains bools, ints, doubles, string and lists, plus AST nodes.
-These language has the property that the AST of Lambda itself (and all other languages in scope) can be represented in the language itself.
+This language has the property that the AST of Lambda itself (and all other languages in scope) can be represented in the language itself.
 So you can also think of Lambda as a kind of Lisp where programs = data.
 This property is maintained, so that the system itself can use Lambda